MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Person-queries.md

 The person query analyzes collaboration from the point of view of each individual in the organization.

 That creates a lot of flexibility to analyze things like:
-•	How does time use vary by different organizational attributes?
+* •How does time use vary by different organizational attributes?
-•	How do specific subgroups in the organization spend their time?
+* How do specific subgroups in the organization spend their time?
-•	How does one aspect of collaboration influence other time use habits?
+* How does one aspect of collaboration influence other time use habits?

 ![Person query questions](../Images/WpA/Tutorials/Person1.png)